-5. The process and procedures to be followed for the WHO review process are detailed in the Guidelines for the WHO review of dependence-producing psychoactive substances for international control, which were first developed in 1986.
+6. The process and procedures to be followed for the WHO review process are detailed in the Guidelines for the WHO review of dependence-producing psychoactive substances for international control, which were first drawn up in 1986.

-6. Using the experience of the Expert Committee on Drug Dependence, and following the developments in science, the guidelines were updated in 1990, 1994, 1999 and 2000.
-Subsequently, a proposal for supplementary guidelines was made at the request of the Expert Committee to clarify certain issues, but was rejected by the Executive Board in 2004 and 2005.
-However, the Board invited the Secretariat and the Expert Committee to develop revised guidelines, resulting in the current proposal.
+7. Using the experience of the Expert Committee on Drug Dependence, and following the developments in science, the guidelines were updated in 1990, 1994, 1999 and 2000.
+Subsequently, a proposal for supplementary guidelines was made at the request of the Expert Committee in order to clarify certain issues, but was rejected by the Executive Board in 2004 and 2005.
+However, the Board invited the Secretariat and the Expert Committee to develop revised guidelines, resulting in the current proposed revision.

-7. The current proposal should not be considered as a "final revision" or a "revision forever", but as a reflection of the current state of the art in the science of abuse liability assessment.
-Future scientific or other developments can or will lead to future revision.
+8. This revision should not be considered as final or definitive, but as a reflection of the current state of the art in the science of abuse-liability assessment.
+Future scientific or other events can or will lead to future revision.
 One such expected development is that of pharmacovigilance techniques as an additional means of assessment.

-8. The proposal was developed and discussed in a working group in May 2007.
+9. The proposed revision was drafted and discussed in a working group in May 2007.
 The draft was posted on the Internet for public comment before the meeting.
 Individuals, nongovernmental organizations and other bodies submitted comments, which were taken into consideration by the working group when discussing the draft.

-9. One or more Member States from each WHO region was invited to send a representative to the working group.
-Several experts from the Expert Advisory Panel on Drug Dependence (Dependence Liability Evaluation) were also invited and the working group finally consisted of six representatives of Member States from four regions1 and three Experts.
+10. One or more Member States from each WHO region were invited to send a representative to the working group.
+Several experts from the Expert Advisory Panel on Drug Dependence (Dependence Liability Evaluation) were also invited and the working group finally consisted of six representatives of Member States from four regions1 and three experts.
 Six invited observers2 attended, as well as specialists from the Secretariat.

-10. The working group agreed on a draft that was posted on the Internet and opened to public comment.
-Several comments were submitted and considered by the Secretariat.
-Finally the Explanatory Note and a Flow Chart (Annex, Appendix 3) were drafted by the Secretariat.
+11. The working group agreed on a draft that was posted on the Internet and opened to public comment.
+Several comments were submitted and considered by the Secretariat, which then drafted a report and designed a flow chart (see Annex, Appendix 3).